juju/charm-championship/README.md

 - Winners in three categories
   - High Availability - represents a full stack of HA-enabled services to accomplish a task.
-  - Data Mining - represents a full stack of data mining and “big data” analysis.
+  - Data Science / Data Mining - represents a full stack of data mining and “big data” analysis.
   - Monitoring - represents a full stack of monitoring solutions for existing services.

 - Joint marketing opportunities with Canonical